nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 60     Chia denied that these two incidents happened.
 9 November was a Friday and whilst she could not remember if she was working, she anticipated that the prosecution’s case would be that it would not take long for someone to be slapped.
 When shown the DBS ATM transaction record to show that she had withdrawn $1200 on 9 November at 12.30pm at Northpoint, Chia explained that she was probably either on her way to or from work.
 For 10 and 11 November, this was the weekend and Chia said that at the 3pm to 4pm period when the incident was alleged to have occurred, the family would usually be out in the shopping mall or at their in-law’s place.
 Further Chia said that she had paid Moe Moe Than her salary on 11 November thus she did not think there was any reason to fly into a rage over such an incident.

 61     I was of the view that none of what Chia offered was sufficient to raise reasonable doubt that the incidents had happened.
-The fact that Chia had withdrawn money[\[note: 23\]](#Ftn_23) in close proximity to her home only a few hours prior to the incident on 9 November meant that Moe Moe Than’s version was preferred.
+The fact that Chia had withdrawn money[^23] in close proximity to her home only a few hours prior to the incident on 9 November meant that Moe Moe Than’s version was preferred.
 As for the weekend of 10 to 11 November, the evidence was that Tay had left for overseas, thus this made it unlikely that Chia would maintain her routine of going to the mall or visiting her in-laws.

 ## Two caning incidents – C7A-MAC-902893-2014, C8-MAC-902894-2014